Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 - Sprinkle flour over the melted butter and cook down for a few minutes.
 It will clump and thicken together.
 Stir frequently.
 You don’t want it to brown – you want a light roux!

-Recipe for Bechamel Sauce Tips
+Bechamel Sauce Recipe Tips

 - Don’t let your roux brown too much before adding the milk.
 You want a light roux so you have a light, creamy sauce.
 If the roux is too dark, you’ll have too thick of a sauce.